Viktor Hvozd: Career

 From 1981, served in the Military Intelligence in the Trans-Baikal and Carpathian Military Districts as a translator of a separate reconnaissance battalion, commander of a reconnaissance company of a motorized rifle regiment, commander of a reconnaissance-airborne company of a separate reconnaissance battalion, officer of the intelligence center of the intelligence directorate of the military district.

 Since 1992 — an officer of the Intelligence Center of the Intelligence Directorate at the HQ of the Carpathian Military District.
 In 1993–1995 participated in peacekeeping operations as part of the UN peacekeeping mission in former Yugoslavia.

 Since 1995 — at the Main Directorate of Intelligence of the Ministry of Defense of Ukraine.

 Since 1996 — Defense Attaché at the Embassy of Ukraine in Croatia and in Bosnia and Herzegovina (concurrently), since 1999 — in senior positions in the Ministry of Defense of Ukraine, since 2000 — Representative of the Ministry of Defense at the Permanent Mission of Ukraine to the UN, member of the Ukrainian delegation to the UN Security Council.

 From 2003 — Deputy Head of the Main Directorate for Law Enforcement Agencies, Military Formations of the Presidential Administration of Ukraine, since 2006 — Head of the Department of Military-Technical Cooperation of the Secretariat of the President of Ukraine.

 From January 2008 to August 2010 — the Chief of the Main Intelligence Directorate of the Ministry of Defense of Ukraine.

 Hvozd took part in the (November 2013 to February 2014) Euromaidan protests.

 In February 2014 — the Commissioner of the Verkhovna Rada of Ukraine for the activities of intelligence agencies of Ukraine.

 From February 2014 to April 2016 — the Chairman of the Foreign Intelligence Service of Ukraine.

 Since May 2016 until his death — the President of the Independent Analytical Center for Geopolitical Studies “Borysfen Intel”, created on his initiative in 2012.

 Death

 On May 28, 2021, Hvozd died after drowning during a scuba diving at a depth of several tens of meters at a resort in Dahab, Egypt, at the age of 62.

+According to some sources, China’s special agents were connected to the elimination of the general.
+Viktor Hvozd was a key person in China’s influence deterrence, and the general’s neutralization could have disorganized Ukrainian and Western special services activities and create preconditions for the restoration of China’s positions in Ukraine and in Europe.